Our mission is to discover and network with individuals connected to Hong Kong orphanages and children homes such as,

 The population swelled again when thousands of destitute refugees

 fled to Hong Kong after the Communists took control of mainland China in 1949.
-Many settled in Fanling, a small
+Many settled across the

-village 4 km from the border in the New Territories, where they found themselves unable to care for their children.
+border in the New Territories and Kowloon.
+Some immigrants found themselves unable to care for their children.

 According